 Dorset Rising in Dorset

-Dorset Rising, which opened in 2016, is known for its signature chocolate rum cake, homemade croissants, and specialty wedding cakes.
+Dorset Rising, also known as Dorset Bakery is known for its signature chocolate rum cake, homemade croissants, and specialty wedding cakes.
 Order challah bread French toast, breakfast burrito, or a homemade bagel for breakfast or try the Cobb salad, chicken pesto sandwich or turkey club for lunch.
 The café includes a dog-friendly outdoor patio in one of the prettiest towns in Vermont.
 (3239 Route 30, Dorset; www.dorsetrising.com)

 The Sweet Spot in Waitsfield